Thailand Digital Nomad Visa Guide (2024)

 Drawback #3: Tourist scams

-You could get robbed if you are not careful.
+You could easily get robbed in Thailand if you are not careful.

 Unfortunately, some of the locals spoil the picture of good and welcoming Thai people by earning money through tourist scams.

-Naturally, after spending some time in Thailand, you easily notice if someone wants to trick you and get your money.
+Naturally, after spending some time in Thailand, you’ll begin to notice when someone is trying to trick you and get your money.

-However, during your first months as a digital nomad there, it would be best to follow these instructions and avoid becoming a victim of tourist scams:
+However, during your first months as a digital nomad, it would be best to follow these instructions and avoid becoming a victim of tourist scams:

-• Do not believe the claims that there are “one-day-government-sponsored sales” in gem shops or jewelry.
+• Do not believe the claims that there are “one-day-government-sponsored sales” in gem or jewelry shops.
 The Thai government and the royal family do not sponsor any shops, so do not fall for those claims.

 • Always give precise instructions to the tuk-tuk and taxi drivers.
 If you do not do so, they might take you somewhere you do not want and ask for more money.